 Everyone could use an escape from time to time, and many diners are finding theirs by seeking out new cuisines.
 Dishes from the Caribbean fit the bill perfectly.
 The flavours of the region lend themselves particularly well to operators who want to incorporate some ethnic flair onto their menus.
-UFS Chef Isaac is all about the movement.
+UFS Chef Kyle is all about the movement.
 He says, “Caribbean street food is HOT all over the country.”

 "72% of consumers are always looking for new cultural experiences to broaden their horizons.1"

 "89% of millennials are open to trying new cuisines they haven’t had before.2"

 - Perhaps the first flavour that comes to mind with Caribbean cuisine, coconut is often used to make a bland shrimp offering more exciting.

 - Coconut flavoured shrimp and fish dishes are up 17% and 34%, respectively, for the year.3